tobiasrask/entity-api/README.md

 # entity-api
 [entity-api](https://www.npmjs.org/package/entity-api) provides easy to use Entity API for Node.js applications.

 Creating, loading, updating and deleting entities can be messy operation behind the scenes, if there is no proper way to do it.
-This module aims to help you formalize these basic entity operations.

-Entity API provides tools to define `Entity types`, `Entities` and specialized handlers like `View handler`, `List handler` and `Storage handler`.
+This module aims to help you formalize these basic entity operations by defining required `Entity types`, `Entities` and specialized handlers like `View handler`, `List handler`, `Storage handler` and `Access handler`.

-Inclded `Field API` provides tools to define, manage and validate fields.
-Fields can be assigned to entities.
+Field API provides tools to define, manage and validate entity fields.
+Check out usage example below.

 ### Supported storage backends